 from Facebook |

-If you have more than a day, there are three museums that would be good to visit.
-They can take you back to the gloried and storied past of Bisbee.
+If you have more than a day, there are three museums that would you could visit.
 The Bisbee Council on the Arts’ Mining and Historical Museum was once the headquarters of the Queen Consolidated Mining Company.
-It prides itself on being the Smithsonian Institution’s first-ever rural affiliate.
-They say you haven’t really seen Bisbee if you haven’t visited this museum.
-Sadly, we did not have the time to do it.
+It is Smithsonian Institution’s first-ever rural affiliate.
 And there is the Bisbee Restoration Museum run by volunteers and the Muheim Heritage House Museum whose restored interior and precious period furnishings have made it a National Historic Site.

 FOR THOSE ON MOBILE, SHARE BUTTONS APPEAR WHEN YOU CLICK WEB VERSION AT THE VERY END AFTER COMMENTS.